getify/You-Dont-Know-JS/scope-closures/apA.md

 ### Explicit or Inferred Names?

 Every function in your program has a purpose.
 If it doesn't have a purpose, take it out, because you're just wasting space.
-If it *does* have a purpose, there *is* a name or descriptor of that purpose.
+If it *does* have a purpose, there *is* a name for that purpose.

 So far many readers likely agree with me.
 But does that mean we should always put that name into the code?
 Here's where I'll raise more than a few eyebrows.
 I say, unequivocally, yes!